 - Full support: On-site IT and service teams to handle the details so you can focus on your agenda.

-Book a viewing to discover meeting rooms at Gilmoora House!
+Book a viewing to discover exceptional meeting rooms at Gilmoora House!